veg/hyphy-tutorials/selection/README.md

 ### Testing for selection on an *a priori* specifed background

-The tree in the `HIV.fas` is annotated with {} to indicate the set of test (foreground) branches.
+The tree in the `HIV.fas` is annotated with {} to indicate the set of test (foreground) branches; in this case the branch being tested is the *transmission* branch, i.e. the one separating the source and the recipient in the phylogenetic tree.
 BUSTED will only constrain &omega; < 1 on these branches (allowing the rest of the tree to have its own &omega; distribution) during testing.

 An annotated Newick string looks like this: